Crestron 101 Control System Programming Tutorial

-Crestron File Format Types explained
+Crestron File Format Types Explained

 Crestron uses a fairly large number of differing file types to associate program files and it's software.
 Here is a short list of a few files that will be left on your hard drive by the time you are done with this Crestron programming tutorial.